awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartCallAnalyticsJob.md

 + s3://DOC\-EXAMPLE\-BUCKET1/folder/filename\.json

    If you provide a path that has the filename specified, Amazon Transcribe saves the output of the analytics job as s3://DOC\-EXAMPLEBUCKET1/folder/filename\.json
-You can specify an AWS Key Management Service key to encrypt the output of our analytics job using the `OutputEncryptionKMSKeyId` parameter\.
+You can specify an AWS Key Management Service \(KMS\) key to encrypt the output of our analytics job using the `OutputEncryptionKMSKeyId` parameter\.
 If you don't specify a KMS key, Amazon Transcribe uses the default Amazon S3 key for server\-side encryption of the analytics job output that is placed in your S3 bucket\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2000\.
 Pattern: `(s3://|http(s*)://).+`